grezniczek/redcap_autofill/README.md

 Version | Description
 ------- | --------------------
-v1.3.1  | Bugfix: Clearing Yes/No and True/False fields failed to work properly.
-v1.3.0  | Added action tag descriptions.<br>Bugfix: Yes/No and True/False fields failed to be set.
-v1.2.1  | Bugfix: Autotab failed in newer REDCap versions.
+v1.3.2  | Bugfix: Radio-type fields were not set correctly in certain situations. v1.3.1  | Bugfix: Clearing Yes/No and True/False fields failed to work properly. v1.3.0  | Added action tag descriptions.<br>Bugfix: Yes/No and True/False fields failed to be set. v1.2.1  | Bugfix: Autotab failed in newer REDCap versions.